Today I want to put the fun back into selling design services!

 I’m also going to show you how to avoid the high-pressure sales technique by positioning yourself as the Guide (not the Hero).

 So, let’s start with the basics – what’s the difference between marketing and selling design services?

 The Difference Between Marketing and Selling Design Services:

-Marketing: requires creating interest for your design services through promotion and education (lead generation).
+Marketing: This requires creating interest for your design services through promotion and education (Also known as Lead Generation).

-Sales: requires helping those who value your design services to make a purchasing decision (lead conversion).
+Sales: This requires helping those people who value your design services make a purchasing decision (Also known as Lead Conversion).

 For ideas on how to improve your marketing strategy check out the following post: Marketing For Architects – The Most Important Rule

 Once you’ve received a warm lead it’s time to apply your sales strategy.

 So, let’s look at how that might work: